IOC's Coates arrives in Tokyo as Games organisers to unveil latest 'playbook'

 Just under one-third wanted the Games cancelled while 61% wanted either a cap on spectators or no spectators at all.
 Organisers have already decided against allowing spectators from abroad and will make a call on domestic spectators later this month.

+Opposition parties on Tuesday submitted a no-confidence motion in parliament’s lower house after ruling parties rejected their demand to extend the session, which ends on Wednesday, to cope with the pandemic.

+The motion was expected to be voted down since Suga’s Liberal Democratic Party and its coalition partner hold a majority in the chamber.

 Reflecting the role of money in decisions to forge ahead, NBCUniversal Chief Executive Jeff Shell said on Monday the event could be the most profitable Olympics in NBC’s history.
-NBCUniversal, owned by Comcast Corp (CMCSA.O), paid $7.65 billion to extend its U.S. broadcast rights for the Olympics through 2032.
+NBCUniversal, owned by Comcast Corp, paid $7.65 billion to extend its U.S. broadcast rights for the Olympics through 2032.

-The Games could provide an opportunity for diplomacy.
-Japan's Yomiuri newspaper said South Korean President Moon Jae-In was arranging a visit to Japan timed with the Games and Seoul is hoping Moon will hold his first ever talks with Suga then. read more
+The Games may also provide an opportunity for diplomacy.
+Japan’s Yomiuri newspaper said South Korean President Moon Jae-In was arranging a visit to Japan timed with the Games and Seoul is hoping Moon will hold his first ever talks with Suga then.

-Japan's top government spokesman, however, denied a summit was in the works amid a spat over islets claimed by both countries. read more

-The relationship between South Korea and Japan has soured in recent years due to disputes over the islets, war-time history and trade.
+The relationship between South Korea and Japan has soured in recent years due to disputes over war-time history and trade.
+(Reporting by Linda Sieg; Editing by Lincoln Feast)

 Our Standards: The Thomson Reuters Trust Principles.